quickwit-oss/quickwit/docs/operating/monitoring.md

 ---

 You can monitor your Quickwit cluster with Grafana.
+Follow the tutorial at [Quickwit Monitoring with Grafana](../get-started/tutorials/prometheus-metrics) on how to set it up.

 We provide three Grafana dashboards to help you monitor:
 - [indexers performance](https://github.com/quickwit-oss/quickwit/blob/main/monitoring/grafana/dashboards/indexers.json)